Signed puzzles for Schubert coefficients: Proof of Theorem

 By construction, there is a finite number of types of dark triangles and shaded triangles with a transmuter label on one side.
 The positions and labelings of these triangles determines the puzzle.
 Recall that there are exactly $k$ dark triangles and at most $2k$ such shaded triangles, where at most~$k$ are not immediately following the dark triangles.
 We call them \emph{separated shaded triangles}, or \emph{separated triangles} for short.

 Since $k$ is fixed, the number of {relative placements} $\pi$ of these dark and separated shaded triangles is also finite and depends only on~$k$ but not on~$n$.
 Here by a \emph{relative placement} we mean how these triangles are arranged in $\Ga$ relative to each other (above, to the left, to the right, etc.), when one ignores the distances between them.
+In other words, two puzzles $T,T^\ast$ have the same relative placement if they have the same number of dark and separated shaded triangles in each row, and $i$-th such triangle in $j$-th row is to the left (right) of $i'$-th such triangle in $j'$-th row in~$T$ if and only if the same holds in~$T^\ast$.

 Each relative placement corresponds to \ts $f_\pi(n)$ \ts actual placements, where \ts $f_\pi$ \ts is polynomial in~$n$.
 Here an \emph{actual placement} refers to a choice of positions for the triangles that results in a puzzle.
 One way to think of the actual placement is to think of the set $I$ of columns of~$\Ga$ which contains dark and separated triangles see Figure~\ref{f:iset}.
 Clearly, $I$ determines the actual placement of these triangles, as their relative positions to others determines their positions within the columns.

-We partition the set \ts $I \subseteq [n]$ \ts into blocks of consecutive integers: \ts $I = I_1 \cup I_2 \cup \ldots\ts$, where \ts $I_1=[i_1,i_1']$, $I_2 = [i_2,i_2']$, etc. Denote \ts $I^\ast: = I^\ast_1 \cup I_2^\ast \cup \ldots\ts$, where \ts $I_m :=[i_m-1,i_m']$ \ts for all $m=1,2,\ldots$ Since \ts $|I|\le 2k$, we have \ts $|I^\ast|\le 4k$.
+We partition the set \ts $I \subseteq [n]$ \ts into blocks of consecutive integers: \ts $I = I_1 \cup I_2 \cup \ldots\ts$, where \ts $I_1=[i_1,i_1']$, $I_2 = [i_2,i_2']$, etc. Denote \ts $I^\ast: = I^\ast_1 \cup I_2^\ast \cup \ldots\ts$, where \ts $I_m^\ast :=[i_m-1,i_m']$ \ts for all $m=1,2,\ldots$ Since \ts $|I|\le 2k$, we have \ts $|I^\ast|\le 4k$.
 From this point, we will work with~$I^\ast$, see Figure~\ref{f:iset}.

 Next, we need to take into account the number of possible permutation, feedback and transmuter labels of \emph{all triangles} \ts which lie in columns~$I^\ast$.
 The number~$r$ of such labels satisfies \ts $r\le 9\cdot k \cdot |I^\ast| = O(k^2)$.
 Given~$\pi$, there is a large number of equalities and inequalities on these labels, resulting in polynomially many possible labelings.
 These labelings again can be characterized by the \emph{relative labelings} determined by the at most \ts $r^2 = O(k^4)$ \ts inequalities on the labelings.
 We denote relative labelings by~$\la$.